Self-isolation & quarantine FAQs

 The law in England for travel quarantine is explained at gov.uk/government/publications/coronavirus-covid-19-how-to-self-isolate-when-you-travel-to-the-uk.

-The law for self-isolation and contact quarantine is explained at gov.uk/government/publications/covid-19-stay-at-home-guidance.
+The law for self-isolation and household quarantine is explained at gov.uk/government/publications/covid-19-stay-at-home-guidance.

 Note that the government uses the same term, "self-isolation", to refer to self-isolation, contact quarantine, and travel quarantine.